kostya-ten/django_tree_materialized/README.md

-# django_tree_materialized
-Materialized tree for Django 3.x
+# Materialized tree for Django 3.x